CarolinaBernalMarchena/ProfessionalOrganisations_Stats/README.md

 # ProfessionalOrganisations_Stats
-This project consists of the analysis of data from the professional organisations of Andalusia and some graphs to visualize them, in addition the project includes somo integrations with other external APIs
+This project consists of the analysis of data from the professional organisations of Andalusia and some graphs to visualize them, in addition the project includes integrations with other external APIs

 ## Made with:
 ### Backend: